-- 1. Provide the guiding documents which govern how the COM conducts learning outcomes assessments.
+- 1. Provide the guiding documents which govern how the COM conducts systematic program review. learning outcomes assessments.
 This may be in the form of a program review manual or guide that has been adopted by the faculty.
-This must describe an assessment of the osteopathic core competencies in the curriculum. - 2.
-Provide a list of the learning outcome assessments performed over the past three academic years.
-(Not applicable for COMs applying for pre-accreditation status.) - 3.
-Provide examples of changes in curriculum, pedagogy, counseling, or other aspects of the student experience that have been made as a result of recent program reviews in order to more fully support student learning, including the core competencies.
-(Not applicable for COMs applying for pre-accreditation status.)
+This should include the manner in which the core must describe an assessment of the osteopathic core competencies are embedded in the curriculum and assessed as an aspect of the review. - 2.
+Provide a list of the most recent and scheduled program reviews forlearning outcome assessments performed over the past three academic years preceding a site visit or any submission to the COCA for any monitoring purposes (e.g., annual report, mid-cycle report, supplemental report, etc.).
+(Not applicable for proposed COMs applying for preaccreditation status.) - 3.
+Provide examples of changes in curriculum, pedagogy, counseling, or other aspects of the student experience that have been made as a result of recent program reviews in order to more fully support thestudent learning of, including the core competencies.
+(Not applicable for proposed COMs applying for pre-accreditation status.)